jpanther/dectorio/README.md

 ### Mod Compatibility

 Limited testing has been completed with other mods.
+Warnings will be shown in-game to highlight any known issues.
 If you come across a specific compatibility issue, please let me know and I'll see what I can do to fix it.

+It is not recommended to use other coloured signal mods at the same time as Dectorio.
+This can cause coloured signals to be overwritten multiple times and lead to game-breaking compatibility issues with other mods.
+If you would like more colours, you can add these in the Dectorio config.lua file (instructions are in the file).

 ### Changelog